blogmywiki/piPlay/README.md

 # To-do list
 Everything, really.
-~~- Scrollbar on the tracklist.
-If there are more than 17 tracks, you can scroll down with the arrow keys but there are currently no scrollbars and no indication that other tracks exist off-screen.~~
+- ~~Scrollbar on the tracklist.
+If there are more than 17 tracks, you can scroll down with the arrow keys but there are currently no scrollbars and no indication that other tracks exist off-screen.~~ DONE!
 - Add keypress controls for play, stop etc.
 - Fix support for brackets and ampersands in filenames.
 - GPIO control for play/stop/up/down.
 You could connect these to buttons on a mixing desk or fader start etc.